openvinotoolkit/open_model_zoo/models/public/ssdlite_mobilenet_v2/ssdlite_mobilenet_v2.md

 ## Use Case and High-Level Description

-The `ssdlite_mobilenet_v2` is used for object detection.
+The `ssdlite_mobilenet_v2` model is used for object detection.
 For details, see [paper](https://arxiv.org/pdf/1801.04381.pdf) MobileNetV2: Inverted Residuals and Linear Bottlenecks.

 ## Example